drone/go-scm/README.md

 }
 ```

-Example code to create a comment:
+Example code to create an issue comment:

 ```Go
 in := &scm.CommentInput{